houseofkezura/backend/ADMIN_FRONTEND_GUIDE.md

   "media_ids": ["uuid1", "uuid2"]  // Optional
 }
 ```

+**Important:**
+- Send the variant object **directly** in the request body
+- Do NOT wrap it in `{"variants": [...]}` - that format is only for product creation
+- The endpoint will automatically handle the wrapped format if sent, but the direct format is preferred

 **Important Notes:**
 - `attributes` is **optional** - you can create a variant without attributes